AI Assistants That Triage, Escalate, and Follow Up for Support.

 IntegrationCustomer Support integrations

-See the connected tool surfaces behind Zendesk, Intercom, Freshdesk, and 1,000+ more and the adjacent systems these agents usually need.
+See the connected tool surfaces behind Zendesk, Intercom, Freshdesk, and 1,000+ more and the adjacent systems these assistants usually need.

 GuideCustomer Support deployment guide

-Read the guide that helps customer support teams move from idea to governed production workflow.
+Read the guide that helps customer support teams move from idea to a production-ready AI assistant.

 PricingPricing and rollout model